Pink Floyd Shine on ‘Wish You Were Here’

 On Oct.
 4 of that year, WYWH accomplished something that it’s even more successful 1973 predecessor, DSOTM, never achieved: it reached #1 on the British sales chart.

-More than 45 years after its debut (with six million copies sold in the U.S. out of a reported 13 million worldwide), the album remains a landmark of art rock, still certain to reward the patient listener.
+Decades after its debut (with six million copies sold in the U.S. out of a reported 13 million worldwide), the album remains a landmark of art rock, still certain to reward the patient listener.
+It’s available in the U.S. here and in the U.K. here.

 Bonus video: Watch Roger Waters perform “Welcome to the Machine” during his 2017 tour